Juniper/contrail-installer/README.md

 CONTRAIL_DEFAULT_INSTALL - Set this to True for installation from OpenContrail PPA.
 When set to False, top of trunk OpenContrail bits will be downloaded and compiled.
-Default is to use OpenContrail packages (released or snapshots).
+Default is to use OpenContrail packages (released version or snapshots).

 PHYSICAL_INTERFACE - This is external interface Vrouter should bind to.
 It should have a valid IP address configured.